 Mendel's Laws of Inheritance helped revive Darwin's theory.
 They would also prove tremendously important to the future of biology and medicine, affecting the lives of billions of people.
 A completely new discipline within Biology, Genetics, arose from Mendel's work.
 New hybrid food strains were developed that were either more productive, more nutritious, more disease resistant or had better taste.
 The Green Revolution and foods that we take for granted such as canola oil were largely the product of Mendelian genetics.

 Gregor Mendel's research was so time and resource intensive that it could never have been completed without the full commitment of the St. Thomas monastery.
-It took 8 years, involved multiple researchers [_4_] , and monopolized the monastery's greenhouse and two hectares of research plots.
+It took 8 years, involved multiple researchers [_ 5_] , and monopolized the monastery's greenhouse and two hectares of research plots.
 A junior friar could not command such resources but an abbot could.
 Mendel's project?
-The answer is that Mendel was answering a question that Abbot Napp thought was important.
-Other friars had been working on heredity and variation before Mendel arrived (e.g. Klacel).
+Mendel's project was answering a question that Abbot Napp thought was important.
+Other friars had been working on heredity and variation before Mendel's project began (e.g. Klacel).

 Looking for an older page...see here.